wangyg19/CMBProbe/README.md

 ```
 python ACDcommander15.py
 ```
 to compute AC discrepancies at HEALPix points at resolutioin Nside=256 (with about 786,432 points).
-The data will be stored in the new folder "CMBdfp".

 Then run
 ```